Sewage Treatment Plant and Septic Tank Systems - HOME

 A septic tank sewage system naturally produces methane and hydrogen sulphide gases (caused by bacteria breaking down the organic material in the wastewater).
 These gases smell, are dangerous, and are 'greenhouse gases' which are 21 times more polluting than carbon dioxide.
 Sinks and baths, therefore, have loops of pipe called P-traps that hold water in the lower loop and block the septic tanks gases from flowing back into the house.
 The gases flow up a ventilation or soil vent pipe instead -- if you look at any house, you will see one or more vent pipes going up the side of the house or poking through the roof.
 There should also be a vent pipe fitted on the outlet side of the tank.

 As new wastewater enters the septic tank, it displaces the water that's already there.
-This water flows out of the tank and into soakaways.
-A drain field is made of solid perforated pipes (NOT 'Flexicoil!), a minimum of 2 metres apart and a maximum of 700mm. below ground, buried in trenches filled with 30mm to 50mm size washed gravel to a depth of 300mm under and 50mm. over the pipe.
+This water flows out of the tank and into soakaway drainage field.
+A drain field is made of solid perforated pipes (NOT 'Flexicoil' land drainage pipe!), a minimum of 2 metres apart and a maximum of 700mm. below ground, buried in trenches filled with 20mm to 50mm size washed gravel to a depth of 300mm under and 50mm. over the pipe.
 This is to enable the soakaway to be colonised by AEROBIC bacteria instead of ANAEROBIC bacteria which produce a clogging black slime that blocks the soakaway.
 As most 'onion' septic tanks have an outlet which is over 1 metre below ground (why?) these need to be cut down to enable the above depth!.
 Unfortunately, some soakaways installed by ignorant contractors are either installed lower than 700mm. below ground, or are nothing but pits filled with stones and both have a very limited lifespan!
 The top of the gravel in the soakaway trench is covered with geotextile membrane to prevent soil trickling through.

 The following diagram shows an overhead view of a septic tank distribution box and drain field: